TyberiusPrime/mbf-fastq-processor/README.md

 Compression is independent of file ending.

-Supported compression formats: Raw, Gzip, Zstd
+Supported compression formats: Raw, Gzip, Zstd (and None, see next section)

+### No fastq output

+If you want to run mbf-fastq-processor just for a report / region quantification, you can disable the generation of fastq output with `format = 'None'`.

+You will still need to supply a prefix, it's needed for the report filenames.

 ### Inspect